 One driver picked me up because his wife saw me when she drove by and called him on the phone, “your car is empty, take him.”
 Another guy gave me a ride because that’s what he always does, even if it’s for just another 10 Km.
-Filip had always wanted to hitchhike, and has now just returned from his first hitchhiking trip, from Athens, Greece back to his home in Lublin, Poland — i was the first hitchhiker he ever picked up: to inspire and equip someone to take their last step to do something they had already wanted to is the core of what i want with Not Mad Yet.
+Filip, who had already traveled and explored some of the world in other ways, had always wanted to hitchhike — he has just returned from his first hitchhiking trip, with a friend from Athens, Greece back to their homes in Lublin, Poland.
+I was the first hitchhiker he ever picked up — to inspire and help someone to take their last step to do something they had already wanted to is the core of what i want with Not Mad Yet!

 Special thanks to Agnieszka, Andrzej and Marcin, who turned back to pick me up!